-How to Avoid Being Constantly Offended in the Social Media Age
+How to Avoid Being Constantly Offended: Social Media

 In a world where people are constantly offending and being offended, how should a Christian react when he or she is offended?